paulcockrell/tagc-website/src/pages/index.md

     As well as regular club meetings and competitions, several of our members compete, with some success, in Scottish HFT competitions and in STS pistol events.
-We also hold Corporate Events on behalf of Auchterhouse Country Sports, and host youth organisation team bonding events.
+We also hold Corporate Events on behalf of Auchterhouse Country Sports, and host youth organisation and team bonding events.

-    The Club is affiliated to Scottish Target Shooting, UK Association for Hunter Field Target, and National Small-Bore Rifle Association.
+    The Club is affiliated to Scottish Target Shooting, the UK Association for Hunter Field Target, and the National Small-Bore Rifle Association.
 Tayside Airgun Club is approved and certificated by Police Scotland.
   heading: Welcome
   subheading: What does the club offer?